Australian Cattle Dogs

 What’s In a Name?

 The Australian Cattle Dog, a breed known for its remarkable herding abilities and intelligence, often goes by different names, causing confusion among dog enthusiasts.
-Red Heeler, Blue Heeler, and Queensland Heeler are terms commonly used to describe this versatile breed.
+Red Heeler, Blue Heeler, and Queensland Heeler are terms commonly used to describe this versatile heeler dog breed.
 However, it’s essential to understand that these names refer to coat color variations of the same breed: the Australian Cattle Dog.

 Red Heelers